Animations: Inspect and modify CSS animation effects

 Then start typing Show Animations and select the corresponding Drawer panel.
 Show Animations.

-By default, the Animations tab opens up as a tab next to the Console drawer.
+By default, the Animations panel opens up as a tab next to the Console drawer.
 As a drawer tab, you can use it with any panel or move it to the top of DevTools.

-Empty Animations tab.
+Empty Animations panel.

-The Animations tab has four main sections:
+The Animations panel has four main sections:

 The sections of the Animations panel.

-2. Overview.
 Select an animation group here to inspect and modify it in the Details pane.

-3. Timeline. replay Replay an animation, scrub it, or jump to a specific point.
+In the timeline, you can Replay an animation, scrub it, or jump to a specific point.

 4. Details.
 Inspect and modify the selected animation group.